Church Calendar for September 2020

 This is a turbulent time.
 If you have any prayer requests, or would value a confidential discussion of any concerns that you have, please get in touch with me at 720392 or firstname.lastname@example.org.

 Chedworth Community Land Charity

 The Chedworth Community Land Charity is a charity whose objective is to provide assistance to people in Chedworth parish facing particular urgent health or welfare needs or financial hardship.
-The Trustees consist of the Rector and two parish council nominees.
-The Chedworth Community Land Charity has helped various parishioners over the last few years, and invites applications from individuals in Chedworth facing urgent need or hardship.
-To apply, please contact Rev’d Stephen Goundrey-Smith (720392) or Bryan Bowley (720369).
+The Trustees consist of the Rector and two Parish Council nominees.
+The Chedworth Community Land Charity has helped various parishioners over the last few years and is able to respond rapidly to any urgent financial needs at this difficult time during the COVID 19 crisis.
+To find out more or to apply, please contact Rev’d Stephen Goundrey-Smith (720392) or Bryan Bowley (720369).
 All applications are dealt with in the strictest confidence.

 We have been conducting a weekly service at St Andrew’s Chedworth through July and August.
 This is a limited interim service pattern, which has enabled us to meet again in person safely – and people have been glad to be able to worship in church again.
 At the time of writing, we are about to decide on our services for September and October.

 Please pray that we would be able to continue in-person services into the autumn and winter.
 They are so important for spiritual health and, as you are aware, it is uncertain what the government’s response will be to rising infection rates as the winter months draw on.

 Furthermore, all our churches are now open again for private prayer.
 You are warmly welcome to spend some quiet time with God in our beautiful church buildings in our parishes.

 Guidance on hygiene and social distancing applies.
 Please follow the instructions on the notice on or near the church door, and use the hand sanitiser provided.
 Try to maintain a distance of two metres from other church users, and be especially aware of elderly and vulnerable people.